Lana Turner

 Julia Jean "Lana" Turner (/ˈlɑːnə/ LAH-nə; (Note: Turner pronounced her first name LAH-nə and expressed dislike for the alternative pronunciation LAN-ə (/ˈlænə/).
 In a 1982 interview, Joan Rivers asked Turner how she preferred her name be pronounced, and she joked: "Please, if you say 'Lan-ah', I shall slaughter you.")
 February 8, 1921 – June 29, 1995) was an American actress.
 Over a career spanning nearly five decades, she achieved fame as both a pin-up model and a film actress, as well as for her highly publicized personal life.
-In the mid-1940s, she was one of the highest-paid American actresses, and one of MGM's biggest stars, with her films earning approximately one billion dollars in 2024 currency for the studio during her 18-year contract with them.
+In the mid-1940s, she was one of the highest-paid American actresses, and one of MGM's biggest stars, with her films earning over one billion dollars in 2026 currency for the studio during her 18-year contract with them.
 Turner is frequently cited as a popular culture icon due to her glamorous persona, and a screen legend of the Golden Age of Hollywood.

 Born to working-class parents in Idaho, Turner spent her childhood there before her family relocated to California.
 In 1936, at the age of 15, she was discovered by a talent scout, while shopping at the Top Hat malt shop in Hollywood.
 At the age of 16, she was signed to a personal contract by Warner Bros. director Mervyn LeRoy, who took her with him when he transferred to MGM in 1938.
 She soon attracted attention by playing a murder victim in her screen debut, LeRoy's film They Won't Forget (1937), and she later moved into supporting roles that often cast her as an ingénue.